hneemann/Digital/README.md

 # Digital #

-Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes.
+Digital is a easy-to-use digital logic designer and circuit simulator designed for educational purposes.

 ![screnshot](screenshot.png)